 Zoning & Size Requirements [1][2][3][4]

-Yes, you can build an ADU in Seattle.
-A detached ADU can be up to 1,000 sq ft under current Washington and Seattle zoning rules.
+Yes — Seattle allows ADUs.
+A detached ADU can typically be up to 1,000 sq ft under current Washington and Seattle zoning rules.

 | Allowed Zones | All residential zones (Neighborhood Residential and other residential zones) |